 The Community Taranaki Trust was established in 2010 as an initiative for fostering more active citizenship and generous engagement on important local issues.

-vivian Hutchinson also convenes a Social Innovation and Community Action Incubator – Ringa Pūrere, which supports people starting up new community projects, or looking to regenerate existing ones.
+vivian Hutchinson has also convened a regular Social Innovation and Community Action Incubator – Ringa Pūrere, which supports people starting up new community projects, or looking to regenerate existing ones.

 Community Taranaki also convenes a seasonal cycle of Taranaki Community Circles – Hui-ā-Hapori, in partnership with the New Plymouth District Council.
-These circles are a gathering point for active citizens who are contributing to the social, economic, environmental and cultural wellbeing of our province.
+These circles continue to be a gathering point for active citizens who are contributing to the social, economic, environmental and cultural wellbeing of our province.

 awards for service

 In 1999, the Jobs Research Trust www.jobsletter.org.nz won the Premier Award in the internet category of the NZ Media Peace Awards.

 In 2004, he was given a Citizens Award by the New Plymouth District Council.

 In 2006, vivian was awarded the Queen’s Service Medal for Community Services (QSM) in the New Zealand New Years Honours, in recognition of his work in race relations, social justice, job creation, and philanthropy.

 In 2020, The Masterclass for Active Citizenship was awarded the ACE Adult and Community Education Aotearoa Annual Award for Community Programme of the year in recognition of its impact on civic engagement, on race relations, and on wider strategies of adult education for the common good.